Franchising and preliminary agreements in Italy: the letters of intent (LOI) and option agreements

 Franchisors have been re increasingly expanding in the Italian market in recent years, as the global economy has become more and more connected and brand recognition has flowed across borders.
 Franchise or master franchise agreements in Italy can be complex, often highly negotiated; they are usually long-term commercial agreements that obligate both parties to commit and/or invest considerable time and resources.
 Negotiations over such arrangements frequently take months, sometimes years.
-The first step for many franchisors, in Italy as well as in other countries, is often to negotiate interim deal documents, called letters of intent (“LOI”).
-Franchisors frequently use LOI before drafting, negotiating, and agreeing on the final agreement terms.
-The use of LOIs have increasingly become a customary tool used by most franchisors in their activities in Italy.
+The first step for many franchisors, in Italy as well as in other countries, is often to negotiate interim deal documents, called letters of intent (“LOI”) before drafting, negotiating, and agreeing on the final agreement terms.
+Other common preliminary agreements used before signing a franchise agreement in Italy are option agreements.

 Franchisors have been re increasingly expanding into Italian markets in recent years, as the global economy has become more connected and brand recognition has flowed across borders.
 Franchise or master franchise agreements in Italy can be complex, often highly negotiated, long-term commercial agreements that frequently obligate both parties to commit and/or invest considerable time and resources.
 Negotiations over such arrangements frequently take months, sometimes years.